- 1 Action, Step and Activity

 elf"-files can be reloaded at any time into the expecco UI, values of that run be inspected and it is even possible to reexecute the original test.
 Also, any of the other reports can be regenerated, possibly with different report options (i.e. detail).
 Technically, "

 elf" files are zip-containers containing traces, logs and the original test suite in XML-format, and any attachments (screen shots, measurement data etc.) in whatever format they were written (images usually as PNG).
-They can (in theory) be read and processed by third party tools.
+They can be read and processed by third party tools (i.e. unzipped, and then processed with an XSL/XSLT ruleset to generate custom reports or to transport the result to any other XML-capable QM system).

 ets" stands for "Expecco Test Suite".
 These are technically zip-containers, containing the test suite in XML-format and any attachments in whatever format they where imported or generated.
 In addition, an index (manifest) is present, which allows for fast access to certain information without a need to read the whole zip archive.
 Also, signatures ensure that the manifest and remaining contents are in sync.
 Therefore, "